tsgates/arch-wiki-markdown/wiki/EncFS.md

 EncFS
 =====

-> Summary

-Setup and usage of EncFS.

-> Related
+Related articles

-Disk Encryption
+-   Disk Encryption

 EncFS is a userspace stackable cryptographic file-system similar to eCryptfs, and aims to secure data with the minimum hassle.
 It uses FUSE